Dash of Prosecco

 How to prepare salsola soda

 I’ve searched far and wide for a recipe that could convey and represent the story of this beautiful green lady, but all I got was a frittata and a pasta dish.
 I consider both bland and boring.
 So, I decided to go back to the basics and cook it intuitively, as any home cook in the Veneto region would naturally do, without overthinking.
-It’s green, it’s leafy, so it’s got to be garlic, olive oil and lemon.
+It’s green, it’s grassy, so it’s got to be garlic, olive oil and lemon.

 METHOD: the softest and freshest fronds are picked out from the bunches, then washed and tossed in a pan with olive oil, garlic and a little water.
 They deflate slowly with a lid on, then they rest until cold in a steel bowl.
 A generous squeeze of lemon is required before she takes place at the table.